Is Christmas 2020 Canceled?

 Additionally, many states in the United States have various travel restrictions.
 See our article for travel restrictions across the country, quarantine, and testing policies.

-The Centers for Disease Control and Prevention (CDC) recently outlined some guidelines to follow during Thanksgiving plans.
-The CDC recommended that people should stay home from any in-person Thanksgiving or other holiday gatherings if you: currently have COVID-19, have symptoms of COVID-19, had recent exposure to someone who tested positive for COVID-19, are waiting for a viral test result, or are at elevated risk for COVID-19.
+The Centers for Disease Control and Prevention (CDC) recently outlined some guidelines to follow during Holiday plans.
+The CDC recommended that people should stay home from any in-person holiday gatherings if you: currently have COVID-19, have symptoms of COVID-19, had recent exposure to someone who tested positive for COVID-19, are waiting for a viral test result, or are at elevated risk for COVID-19.

 The following are some holiday activities and their levels of risk determined by the CDC.